 The Small Business Association (SBA) takes care of the WOSB certification.
 A company must meet the following criteria to be classified as a WOSB:

 - At least 51% of the company must be controlled by women, with at least one woman serving as the primary manager.

 - Women should manage daily based operations and also make long-term decisions.

-- Women must be citizens of the United States.
+- Women must be citizens of the United States or permanent residents.